rigz-lang/rigz/crates/runtime/README.md

 # rigz_runtime
 ## Rust Minimum Version: 1.84

 Handles parsing and converting rigz to its VM instructions.

+**If `threaded` feature is enabled, a tokio runtime is required.
+Enabled by default**

 ## Parser
 This is an AST parser, but as soon as it has an element that would be in the AST that element is converted into VM